lambertjamesd/sfz2n64/README.md

 Changing the extension of the output changes the format

 ```
-sfz2n64 input.sfz output.inst
+sfz2n64 input.sfz output.ins
 ```

 This will also create a sounds folder to to save all of the sound data to

 ## Making instrument banks with sfz

-A single sfz file represents a single instrument wherease a .inst file or a .ctl file may contain multiple instruments.
+A single sfz file represents a single instrument wherease a .ins file or a .ctl file may contain multiple instruments.
 To solve this problem a custom sfz file, not actually an instrument, is needed for combining multiple sfz instruments into a bank The format is described below

 ```